Adequate moduli spaces and geometrically reductive group schemes: Geometrically reductive group schemes and GIT

 \begin{defn} Let $S$ be an algebraic space.
 A flat, separated, finitely presented group algebraic space $G \to S$ is \emph{geometrically reductive} if the morphism $BG \to S$ is adequately affine. \end{defn}

 \begin{remark} In other words, this definition is requiring that for every surjection $\cA \to \cB$ of quasi-coherent $G$-$\oh_S$-algebras, $\cA^G \to \cB^G$ is adequate. \end{remark}

-\begin{remark} This notion is a stronger than the notion of linearly reductivity introduced in \cite[Section 12]{alper_good_arxiv}.
-Recall that a flat, separated, finitely presented group algebraic space $G \to S$ is \emph{linearly reductive} if $BG \to S$ is cohomologically affine; that is, the functor from quasi-coherent $G$-$\oh_S$-modules to quasi-coherent $\oh_S$-modules given by taking invariants
+\begin{remark} This notion is weaker than the notion of linearly reductivity introduced in \cite[Section 12]{alper-good}.
+Recall that a flat, separated, finitely presented group algebraic space $G \to S$ is \emph{linearly reductive} if $BG \to S$ is cohomologically affine; that is, if the functor from quasi-coherent $G$-$\oh_S$-modules to quasi-coherent $\oh_S$-modules given by taking invariants

 is exact.
-If $S$ is defined over $\Spec \QQ$, then it follows from Lemma \ref{lemma-adequately-affine-char0} that $G \to S$ is linearly reductive if and only if $G \to S$ is geometrically reductive. \end{remark}
+If $S$ is defined over $\Spec(\QQ)$, then it follows from Lemma \ref{lemma-adequately-affine-char0} that $G \to S$ is linearly reductive if and only if $G \to S$ is geometrically reductive.
+We emphasize that it is in characteristic $p$ where the notions are not equivalent.
+The group schemes $\ZZ / p \ZZ$ and $\GL_2$ are geometrically reductive but not linearly reductive.
+In fact, an algebraic group $G$ over an algebraically closed field of characteristic $p$ is linearly reductive if and only if the connected component of the identity $G^{\circ}$ is a torus and $G/G^{\circ}$ has order prime to $p$ \cite{nagata_complete}. \end{remark}

 \begin{thm} Let $S$ be an algebraic space.
 Let $G \to S$ be a geometrically reductive group algebraic space acting on an algebraic space $X$ with $p: X \to S$ affine.
 Then

 is an adequate moduli space. \end{thm}